SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 - simulation setups
 - reconstruction pipelines

-This official  configurations are related through  dependency schemes.
+These  official  configurations are  registered  in  a dedicated  *URN service*.
 Each  configuration is  given  an  unique identifier:  its *tag*.
-It is a character  string which  uses the  URN scheme  format.
+It is  a character string which uses the  *URN* scheme format.
 In principle, users can thus address, in a given context, any official configuration  thanks to  its tag.
+Some configurations  are possibly linked by some dependency scheme.
+Generally, a given simulation setup is designed  to work with  a special experimental setup.
+It wouldn't work with another  one.
+For example, the default  simulation setup for the SuperNEMO  demonstrator implies a collection  of vertex generators taht  are not  compatible  with  the BiPo3  geometry  model.
+The  *URN service* tries to formally handle such kind of constraints.

-Once selected,  a tag can be  associated to one or  more configuration files  from   the  Falaise  resource  directory.
-This  operation  is automatically handled by an *URN resolver service*.
+Once  selected,  a  tag  can  thus   be  associated  to  one  or  more configuration  files  from  the   Falaise  resource  directory.
+Such operations are automatically handled by an *URN resolver service*.

 Users  may  also  use  their  own  simulation  setups  and  associated configuration  files.
 In  such case,  explicit paths  to configuration files must be  provided in configuration scripts.
+This  mode should be reserved for expert users.

 List of available experiments {#usingflsimulate_summaryofavailableexperiments}